bbokser/persuasive_waker/README.md

     ```
 4. Delete `code.py` from the Pico's storage.

-5. Copy+paste everything in the `src` folder to the Pico's storage.
+5. Clone this repo onto your computer and copy+paste everything in the `src` folder to the Pico's storage.

 6. The alarm clock should be functioning now.